-This panel is part of a programming series in association with Kwel’ Hoy: Many Struggles, One Front, an exhibition by The Natural History Museum on view at The Watershed Center from April 24 – September 1, 2018.
+This panel is part of a programming series in association with Kwel’ Hoy: Many Struggles, One Front, an exhibition by The Natural History Museum on view at The Watershed Institute from April 24 – September 1, 2018.

 FULL PROGRAM OF EVENTS: